jonghall/IBM_Cloud_Classic_API/HypervisorMaintenance/README.md

-**Jon-SL-scripts/VirtualServers**
+**Jon-SL-scripts/HypervisorMaintenance**
 ==============
-The following collection of scripts can be used to systematically power off SoftLayer Virtual Servers in preparation for site maintenance.
+The following collection of scripts can be used to systematically power off SoftLayer Virtual Servers in preparation for hypervisor maintenance.
 The *PowerOffVirtualServers.py* script executes an OS soft shutdown, then when completed, powers off the VSI, leaving it permenently in the poweroff state in preparation for the maintenance window.
 The *PowerOnVirtualServers.py* script can then be used to systematically power back on the VSI's after the maintenance window is complete.